-Spartan Race is also committed to a strong platform of engagement and retention, rewarding its volunteers with free races and other perks, meaning the majority of its volunteer base are also regular participants and advocates for the brand.
+Spartan Race is also committed to a strong engagement and reward and recognition strategy, rewarding its volunteers with free races and other perks, meaning the majority of its volunteer base are also regular participants and advocates for the brand.
 Towslee says Spartan Race was particularly keen on putting a platform in place that incentivized its volunteers and made registering and training easier.

-The gargantuan task of consolidating data from old systems, spreadsheets and various different departments began with the onboarding of Rosterfy eighteen months ago.
+The gargantuan task of consolidating data from old systems, spreadsheets and various different departments began with the onboarding of Rosterfy in 2018.
 The workforce management program is now fully integrated with Spartan Race, which uses Rosterfy for volunteer recruitment, training, safety checks, registration and a host of other tasks.
 In particular, Toof highlights the automation of background checks as a “massive” time saver.

 “From an organizational standpoint we’ve grown so fast in the last five years that it became imperative to put safety front of mind – we have a high mass of volunteers in a high-risk industry and Rosterfy and [safety partner Safety One] provides all those tools to allow us to manage and automate that,” he says.

-“Prior to Rosterfy the training communication to our volunteer was an email in amongst dozens of other emails so it was all getting lost in the mix.
-Now we can have safety and training modules as a qualifier for an event and al the checklist items have been ticked before they’re able to volunteer.
-Now that it’s automated we have our thumb on the pulse, we have plenty of children’s events so the background checks are incredibly pertinent and a real priority for us,” he says.
+“Prior to Rosterfy the training communication to our volunteer was an email in among dozens of other emails so it was all getting lost in the mix.
+Now we can have safety and training modules as a qualifier for an event and all the checklist items have been ticked before they’re able to volunteer.
+Thanks to workflow automations we have our thumb on the pulse.
+We have plenty of children’s events so the background checks are incredibly pertinent and a real priority for us,” he says.

 Spartan Race now has 27 licensees in more than 40 countries – a figure that is set to rise to at least 42 by the end of 2019.
 Toof says Rosterfy’s ability to change, adapt and grow across borders means it will be a key part of the organization’s global aspirations.